solo-io/gloo/docs/content/operations/upgrading/faq.md

 ### Breaking changes

+Review the breaking changes in this release.

+##### AuthPlugin removed

-**AuthPlugin removed**: The `AuthPlugin` auth config type is removed in 1.20.
+The `AuthPlugin` auth config type is removed in 1.20.
 If you use this config type, you must remove it from your Helm values file before upgrading.
 If you need to configure your own auth service, check out [Custom Auth server]({{< versioned_link_path fromRoot="/guides/security/auth/custom_auth/" >}}).

+##### Discovery disabled by default

-**Discovery disabled by default**: To improve performance, discovery is now disabled by default in 1.20.
+To improve performance, discovery is now disabled by default in 1.20.
 Upstreams are no longer automatically created for discovered Kubernetes services.
 If you want to continue using discovery, set `discovery.enabled=true` (or `gloo.discovery.enabled` in Gloo Gateway Enterprise) in your Helm values file before upgrading.
 For more information, see the [Discovery guide]({{< versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/" >}}).

-**Envoy version upgrade**
+##### Envoy version upgrade

 The Envoy dependency in Gloo Gateway 1.20 was upgraded from 1.33.x to 1.35.x.
 This change includes the following upstream breaking changes.
 For more information about these changes, see the changelog documentation for [Envoy v1.34](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.34/v1.34) and [Envoy v1.35](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.35/v1.35).